pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 <a href="#heading--maas-events-query"><h2 id="heading--mass-events-query">MAAS CLI events query command</h2></a>

-In fact, probably the best way to review events is via the CLI subcommand, `events query`.
-This subcommand can help you filter and summarise events.
+In fact, probably the best way to review events is via the CLI sub-command, `events query`.
+This sub-command can help you filter and summarise events.
 Let's take a look at how this tool works.

 <a href="#heading--Basic-queries"><h3 id="heading--Basic-queries">Basic queries</h3></a>